 - 4 1/2 cups all-purpose flour

 - 2 Tbsp. caraway seeds

 - 6 Tbsp. unsalted butter, cold and cut into cubes

 - 2 cups cold buttermilk

 - 1 large egg

 - 1 cup golden raisins

-Toss the currants and raisins with the remaining 1/4 cup flour, and add to the dough.
+- Toss the currants and raisins with the remaining 1/4 cup flour, and add to the dough.
 Dough will be sticky.
 Dump the dough onto a well-floured surface.
-Knead a few times and form into a round, domed loaf.
+Sprinkle the dough a bit with some flour as it will be hard to shape into a loaf without some and form into a round, domed loaf.
 Place into prepared pie plate.
 Using a sharp knife, cut a deep X in the top of the loaf.
 Bake until the loaf is cooked though and a tester inserted into the center of the loaf comes out clean, about 1 hour 15 minutes.
 Cool in the pie plate for 15 minutes, then move to wire rack to cool completely.
 Can be served warm with butter or at room temperature.